 Lots of updating to do but I’ll get to the highlights.
 I’m married!
 Yay!
 Sarah Zim is now Sarah Wolpert!
 Also, we just bought a house!
 Yay!
 The house is a fixer-upper and may just be a bigger project that we can handle but it is awesome!

-I’ll do some more house posts later as well as share some of the DIY projects from the wedding.
+I’ll do some more house posts later as well as share a few secrets like Albrite Commercial Cleaners whom we are using to get the solar panels cleaned and also few of the DIY projects from the wedding later on..
 But first I wanted to pass on some kitchen and bath inspiration.

 I love this bath from Better Homes and Gardens.
 Vintage chic while still being gorgeous and functional.
 I love the wainscoting and picture rail as well as the floors.
 I love penny tile and the little octagons.
 I don’t think I’d do marble around the edge but I do like the definition and I think subway tile on the surround would be super cute.
 I’m not a huge fan of the marble shower but I can see where it looks high-end.
 I think white porcelain will fit better in the budget and maintain a more period look (house is circa 1920).
 Love that tub.
 I’m not sure if it will fit in the space or in the budget.
 We’ll see!

 We have 1 large bathroom to re-do and I would like to add one more.
 We have decided to hire WA Assett The Bathroom Renovators to come remodel our bathroom.
 The kitchen is in need of some updating as well but after talking it out, I think we are going to work with what we have for another year or so.
 If I give everything a good scrubbing I think I can manage for a bit longer.
 In the future though, this is what I’m thinking.